koffiehuis/D3project/PROCESS.md

 * Start working with data and implement the charts
 * Check whether more information from dataset can be used.
 It may be a little bit too boring as it is.
 * Add "total" option for years, would be usefull to compare countries, i think.

+# Day 6
+Alpha version: Made filterData(), which returns the data in a usefull format for each figure.
+Furthermore, implemented a basic piechart.
+Started with implementing datamaps, but not successfully.